 A tension headache is correctly known as a cervicogenic headache.
 It’s where the neck joints are suffering and sending messages to your central pain processing centre (in your brain) which is driving the pain response.

 The exact statistics are a little varied but researchers have identified that between 5% and 22% of all headaches are tension-type headaches.
 This puts a tension-type headache up there with migraine headaches and primary headaches as the most common types of headaches.

-We have a really complex relationship between our spine, the nerves emanating from within the spine, the muscles that stabilise our neck and a few other smaller structures.
-When these structures get loaded outside their optimal zone of stress they transmit signals to our brain which interprets these and provides us with a pain response – a neck headache!
+We have a complex relationship between our spine, the nerves emanating from within the spine, the muscles that stabilise our neck and a few other smaller structures.
+When these structures get loaded outside their optimal zone of stress they transmit signals to our brain which interprets these and provides us with a pain response – a tension-type headache!

 Sometimes this overload is due to the position we sit at for work, in front of computer monitors with our necks held in the same position for hours on end.
-Sometimes it’s from spending too long in the car with our car headrest tilting our neck into a position that it’s not comfortable being in.
+Other times it’s from spending too long in the car with our car headrest tilting our neck into a position that it’s not comfortable being in.

 For many of us this would involve a careful assessment of your neck paying attention to posture, positioning and movement range and quality.

 Depending on what areas need to be addressed your physio will develop a plan for you which might include manipulation of tender areas to change the signals being transmitted upstairs.
 This is usually a comfortable and gentle hands on massage of your soft tissues.